ravel-net/ravel-net.github.io/walkthrough.md

     ravel> sample
     sample> help echo

-Or, type `help [app name] [app command` from the Ravel CLI.  (_Note_: an application must be loaded for its help to be accessible from the main CLI.)
+Or, type `help [app name] [app command]` from the Ravel CLI.  (_Note_: an application must be loaded for its help to be accessible from the main CLI.)

-    ravel> load sample
+    ravel> orch load sample
     ravel> help sample echo

 To see a description of an application and its available commands, use:

-    ravel> load sample
+    ravel> orch load sample
     ravel> help sample

 #### Application: Routing

-To add a flow between hosts, load the `routing` application and use the `addflow` commadn with Mininet names as the hosts' names:
+To add a flow between hosts, load the `routing` application and use the `addflow` command with Mininet names as the hosts' names:

     ravel> orch load routing
     ravel> orch auto on